cu-mkp/m-k-manuscript-data/_texts/p-093r_tl.md

 ## <span class="m">Sand</span>

-Very fine pulverized <span class="m">soot</span> molds and removes easily from the mold.
-The best <span class="m">soot</span>, which is greasy and shiny, is the one from the big kitchens
+Very fine pulverized <span class="m">soot</span> molds & removes easily from the mold.
+The best <span class="m">soot</span>, which is greasy & shiny, is the one from the big kitchens

 Very fine pulverized <span class="m">quicklime</span> works, but mixed <span class="m">flint,</span> crumbled into the hollow, does better.